arcalot/arcalot.github.io/docs/arcaflow/plugins/python/official.md

 # Creating official Arcaflow plugins

-Official arcaflow plugins have more [stringent requirements than normal](https://github.com/arcalot/arcaflow-plugins-incubator#readme).
+Official Arcaflow plugins have more [stringent requirements than normal](https://github.com/arcalot/arcaflow-plugins-incubator#readme).
 This document describes how to create a plugin that conforms to those requirements.

 ## Development environment